cangelis/data-models/README.md

 # Data models

-Data models are the wrapper classes to the JSON strings or php arrays (markup languages in the future).
-Models simplifies the manipulation and processing workflow for the JSON or array objects.
+Data models is the beautiful way of working with structured data such as JSON and php arrays.
+They are basically wrapper classes to the JSON strings or php arrays (markup languages in the future).
+Models simplify the manipulation and processing workflow of the JSON or php arrays.

 ## Pros

 - Avoid undefined index by design
 - Dynamic access to the model properties so no need of mapping the class properties with JSON attributes
-- IDE auto-completion using `@property` docblock
+- IDE auto-completion using `@property` docblock and make the API usage documented by default
 - Set has many and has one relationships between models
 - Ability to assign default values for the attributes so the undefined attributes can be handled reliably
 - Ability to add logic into the JSON data in the model